Tag Archives: International Drama

 What follows is a strange triangle between Paul, Florence, and Charles that is laced with jealousy, revenge, and ultimately violence.

-When Paul realizes that Charles is in love with Florence is he disturbed by this turn of events?
+When Paul realizes Charles is in love with Florence, does this turn of events disturb him?
 Does he feel sorry for Charles or elicit some perverse joy in bedding Florence in front of Charles?
 If so, why does he resent Charles?

 Does she enjoy the fact that the unwitting Charles sees her as pure?
 Does she wish that she was virginal?